Where Seagulls Dare

 Seamus: “He’s a gonner, Major!”

+It was quite fascinating, I must say, with plenty of background information and interesting interviews with locals who were around while filming was in progress.
 In one video clip, I heard that Richard Burton and his wife, Elizabeth Taylor, stayed in a local hotel during filming.
 The sons of the owners, who were teenagers at the time, told the story about how they risked life and limb climbing the icy guttering in order to get a peek into Liz Taylor’s bathroom.
 Delighted with the eyeful they got for their efforts, they repeated the exercise the following night.
 But their luck didn’t hold out.
 This time they were met with the sight of Richard Burton sitting on the throne, reading his newspaper.

 Speaking of which, as we walked along the castle walls, I spotted this loo with a view: